lukeburns/nospoon/README.md

 3. A Noise-encrypted stream is established (X25519 + ChaCha20-Poly1305 + BLAKE2b)
 4. IP packets flow through TUN devices on both sides, length-framed over the encrypted stream

 All traffic is end-to-end encrypted.
 No data passes through the DHT — it's only used for peer discovery and hole-punching.
+In authenticated mode, unauthorized peers are rejected during the Noise handshake before a connection is established.

 ## Limitations